shervinea/cheatsheet-translation/tr/deep-learning-tips-and-tricks.md

 **33. Xavier initialization ― Instead of initializing the weights in a purely random manner, Xavier initialization enables to have initial weights that take into account characteristics that are unique to the architecture.**

-&#10230; Xavier başlangıcı ―  Ağırlıkları tamamen rastgele bir şekilde başlatmak yerine, Xavier ilklendirme, mimariye özgü özellikleri dikkate alan ilk ağırlıkların alınmasını sağlar.
+&#10230; Xavier başlangıcı (ilklendirme) ― Ağırlıkları tamamen rastgele bir şekilde başlatmak yerine, Xavier başlangıcı, mimariye özgü özellikleri dikkate alan ilk ağırlıkların alınmasını sağlar.

 <br>